 - too short an interval since the previous ejaculation

 If the sperm test is abnormal, this will need to be repeated several times over a period of 3-6 months to confirm whether the abnormality is persistent or not.
-Don't jump to a conclusion based on just one report - remember that sperm counts do tend to vary on their own!
-It takes six weeks for the testes to produce new sperm - which is why you need to wait before repeating the test.
+It takes six weeks for the testes to produce new sperm, which is why you need to wait before repeating the test.
 It also makes sense to repeat it from another laboratory, to ensure that the report is valid.

 Several factors can affect the sperm count and other semen analysis values.
 A man may have a lower sperm count if he has physical damage to the testicles, has gone through radiation treatment of his testicles, or has had exposure to certain drugs (such as azathioprine or cimetidine).
 A man with a higher level of estrogens may have lower sperm counts.

-Some of the common causes of male infertility are extremely high fever, failure of the testicles, obstruction of the tubes that carry semen to the penis, and a less than normal amount of sperm in the sample (oligospermia).
+Some of the common causes of male infertility are extremely high fever, failure of the testicles, obstruction of the tubes that carry semen to the penis, and a less than normal amount of sperm in the sample.